itsakramhere/UserManagementSystem/README.md

 1.Use SQL server and create required table , below are the query.

-2.Update application setting with your local server name and database name
+2.Update appsetting.json with your local server name and database name

 <code>
 Create Database GleasonWebAppDB